scala/docs.scala-lang/_tour/implicit-parameters.md

 The places Scala will look for these parameters fall into two categories:

 * Scala will first look for implicit definitions and implicit parameters that can be accessed directly (without a prefix) at the point the method with the implicit parameter block is called.
-* Then, it falls back to all members that are marked implicit in the companion object of the implicit parameter.
+* Then it looks for members marked implicit in all the companion objects associated with the implicit candidate type.

+A more detailed guide to where scala looks for implicits can be found in [the FAQ](//docs.scala-lang.org/tutorials/FAQ/finding-implicits.html)

 In the following example we define a method `sum` which computes the sum of a list of elements using the monoid's `add` and `unit` operations.
 Please note that implicit values can not be top-level.